-All students are required to complete training for awareness and compliance with the patient privacy regulations of the Health Insurance Portability and Accountability Act.
+All students are required to complete training for awareness and compliance with the patient privacy regulations of the Health Insurance Portability and Accountability Act, as part of the required Blue Book on-line training.
 This training will be available to all Pathologists' Assistant students and must be completed within three months of starting classes.
 Students who do not complete HIPAA training will not be enrolled for the subsequent quarter.